jhaojay/imdb_top50_by_genre/README.md

 # Introduction
 In this case study, two ETL pipelines are developed.
 One is that scrapes the top 50 movies from the list of "Top Rated English Movies by Genre" of each genre into a local csv file.The second ETL pipeline is that extracts raw data from the csv file, performs necessary transformations and loads into postgresSQL database.
 <br/><br/>
-Movies' imdb ids, titles, release years, certificates, running time, ratings, metascores, descriptions, votes, gross, directors and casts are scrapped and stored.
+Movies' imdb ids, titles, release years, certificates, running time, ratings, metascores, descriptions, votes, gross, ranking by genre, directors and casts are scrapped and stored.

 # Database schema design
 (click to enlarge):